magictoene/Biomechanics/README.md

 2.  **Model Definition:** Defines the 15-point rigid body model, including establishing the trunk origin from the hip and shoulder marker midpoints.

-3.  **Filtering:** Applies a second-order, forward-backward Butterworth filter (with a fixed $6\ Hz$ cutoff frequency) to remove high-frequency noise from all kinematic marker data.
+3.  **Filtering:** Applies a second-order, forward-backward Butterworth filter (cutoff frequency determined via residual analysis) to remove high-frequency noise from all kinematic marker data.

 4.  **Static Trial Analysis:** Uses the filtered static trial data to calculate average segment lengths, define the **Local Coordinate Systems (LCS)**, and determine **Center of Mass (CoM)** locations based on anthropometric tables.

 5.  **Kinematic Calculation:** Calculates the segment-specific joint angles ($\theta$) relative to the global frame for the dynamic trials.

-6.  **MuboKAP File Generation:** Formats the calculated segment angles and constraints into the specific input coordinate files and driver files required by MuboKAP.
+6.  **MuboDAP File Generation:** Formats the calculated segment angles and constraints into the specific input coordinate files and driver files required by MuboDAP.

 ## 🛠️ Setup: User-Configurable Paths